 Unicode symbols are a lot like emojis, but you can use them as part of your text.
 All you need to do is copy and paste the symbol into your cell wherever needed.

-There’s a complete set of superscript and subscript Unicode symbols available, that can be easily Googled, copied and pasted.
+There’s a complete set of superscript and subscript 2 Unicode symbols available that can be easily Googled, copied, and pasted.

 Alternatively, you can visit Compart.com and look up your subscript of choice by searching the word ‘subscript’ or ‘superscript’, followed by the number you are looking for in words.
 For example, if you are looking for the superscript form of the number 7, you can type ‘Superscript seven’ (or just type superscript and then select 7 from the list).

-This will give you the Unicode symbol for the number 7 in superscript form as shown below.
-You can simply copy this symbol and paste to your Google Sheet.
+This will give you the Unicode symbol for the number 7 in superscript form, as shown below.
+You can simply copy this symbol and paste into your Google Sheets.

 Unicode symbols are available for superscripts and subscripts of all numbers from 0 to 9, a few Greek symbols as well as mathematical symbols like +, – , = and ().